 Samue is also often used as a room wear, but sleeves and hem are longer than Jinbei.
 This kimono is what the priests of the temple wear for cleaning and cooking, now it is sometimes worn by ordinary people.

-Accesorries for Japanese Clothing
+Accesorries for kimono Clothing

 Obi acts like a belt to hold down the kimono.
 But it is not only that, there are various colors and patterns, it is also an important cloth as decoration.
 Different length bands are used depending on the type of kimono.